Gauri Pradhan: Debut, breakthrough and success (1999–2009)

+Later career and supporting parts (2010–present)

 After having twins, Pradhan took a five-year break from television and decided not to work till her children turned four.
 During her break, she pursued her passion for porcelain painting.
 She learned about this form of painting under Sangita Shetty Chowhan.
 Gauri is also one of the partners of the company called Colours On Fire, owned by Chowhan.

 In 2010, Pradhan along with her husband opened a restro-bar named Barcode 053 (a franchise of Crepe Station Café) at Andheri in Mumbai.
 In the same year she also appeared in one of the episodes of the female celebrity game show Meethi Choori No 1 which aired on NDTV Imagine.

-In 2014, after a long hiatus of five years, she made her comeback on television with Ekta Kapoor's show, Meri Aashiqui Tumse Hi (which aired on Colors TV) as Falguni Harshad Parekh.
+In 2014, after a long hiatus of five years, she made her comeback on television with Ekta Kapoor's show, Meri Aashiqui Tumse Hi (which aired on Colors TV) as Falguni Parekh.
 From 2017 to 2018, she played the role of Anita Sharma on Colors TV's show Tu Aashiqui.
+From 2023 to 2024, she played the role of Preeti Suri on SAB TV's show Pashminna – Dhaage Mohabbat Ke.

+Since July 2025, she has been reprising her role of Nandini Virani in the StarPlus's spiritual sequel of Kyunki Saas Bhi Kabhi Bahu Thi, entitled Kyunki Saas Bhi Kabhi Bahu Thi 2.